leonhard-s/qgis-stubs/.github/PULL_REQUEST_TEMPLATE/stubgen-pr.md

 - [ ] Various occurrences of `typing.List` and `typing.Dict` have no type arguments

+## Intermediate review

+Now that the core cleanup is done, it is recommended to check and test their stubs manually.
+A recommended Pylance configuration can be found in `.vscode/settings.json`.

+For this, it may be required to rename the `code/` folder to ensure the stubs used are from `code.pyi`.

+After this is finalized for the core modules, the extension modules `additions` and `processing` can be integrated:

 - [ ] Port the contents of `core.additions`.

   Not all names in this module are visible to the user or implemented.
 As a rule of thumb, only names that have search engine hits beyond the automatically generated QGIS stubs should be ported.

 - [ ] Rename `core.pyi` to `core/__init__.pyi` and import any remaining names from `core.additions` into its namespace.

+- [ ] Port the `processing` module.

+  As of writing, this primarily involves the `@alg` decorator and its factories.

 ## Final review

-At this stage, the stubs should be ready for manual testing and review.
-A recommended Pylance configuration can be found in `.vscode/settings.json`.
+Now that everything is ported, a last manual review is required prior to merging.
+As before, it is recommended to use the Pylance configuration in `.vscode/settings.json` for consistency.